altocodenl/tagaway/readme.md

    3. `exit fullscreen`: if `State.open` is present, remove it.
 Depending on the `exited` flag passed to the invocation, exit fullscreen using the native browser methods.
 Also remove the `<body>` `overflow` property so it reverts to the defaut.
    4. `change State.open`: remove or add `app-fullscreen` class from `#pics`, depending on whether `State.open` is defined.
 If `State.open` is defined, it invokes `enter fullscreen`.
    5. `open prev|next`: decrements or increments `State.open`, with wraparound if going back when on the first picture or when going forward on the last picture.
+   6. `touch start`: only performs actions if `State.open` is set.
+Sets `State.lastTouch`.
+   7. `touch end`: only performs actions if `State.open` is set.
+Reads and deletes `State.lastTouch`.
+If it happened less than a second ago, it invokes `open prev` or `open next`, depending on the direction of the touch/swipe.

 5. Upload
    1. `drop files`: if `State.page` is upload, access dropped files or folders and put them on the upload file input.